pola-rs/polars-book/docs/user-guide/expressions/user-defined-functions.md

 In the `select` context, the `apply` expression passes elements of the column to the python function.

-*Note that you are
-now running python, this will be slow.*
+_Note that you are now running Python, this will be slow._

 Let's go through some examples to see what to expect.
 We will continue with the `DataFrame` we defined at the start of this section and show an example with the `apply` function and a counter example where we use the expression API to